Altermagnetism and Superconductivity: A Short Historical Review: III. Superconductivity with nonrelativistic spin-momentum locked Fermi Surfaces

 \end{widetext} By choosing $\phi = n\pi/2$, $\chi_{sc}(Q)$ increases for $Q \leq 2T^{ext}_{xy}$ and then decreases for $Q > 2T^{ext}_{xy}$.
 Therefore, one obtains a threshold $Q_c = 2T^{ext}_{xy}$ and the inhomogeneous FFLO state with centre-of-mass momentum $Q_c$ becomes the ground state.

-More recently, this result was explicitly examined by Chakraborty \textit{et al.} \citep{Chakraborty2024-1}, by numerically investigating a 2D square lattice model and by setting $\lambda^{es/d}_{\uparrow \downarrow} = \lambda^{es/d}_{\downarrow \uparrow} = V/2$ only in Eq.\ref{eq:square-harmonics-decom}.
+The above result was recently explicitly examined by Chakraborty \textit{et al.} \citep{Chakraborty2024-1}, by numerically investigating a 2D square lattice model and by setting $\lambda^{es/d}_{\uparrow \downarrow} = \lambda^{es/d}_{\downarrow \uparrow} = V$ only in Eq.\ref{eq:square-harmonics-decom}.
 They found that when $V/Q^{ext}_0 \approx 2$ and the filling is around 0.6, the FFLO state emerges as the ground state within a narrow range of $T^{ext}_{xy}$, provided that the modulation vector $\pmb{Q}$ is aligned along either $x$-axis or $y$-axis.